alessandrosebastianelli/alessandrosebastianelli.github.io/_teaching/bachelor-mgismondi.md

 location: "Benevento, Italy"
 ---

-# Use of Sentinel-5P data for the analysis of the correlation between NO2 levels and mobility data in areas with a high number of infections due to Covid-19.
+**Thesis title**:  Use of Sentinel-5P data for the analysis of the correlation between NO2 levels and mobility data in areas with a high number of infections due to Covid-19.
 Case study: Lombardy Region.

-## Abstract
+### Abstract
 2020, for our country, but above all on a global level, represented a year that will go down in history; this is because humanity has found itself facing something new, unknown.

 It is specifically a virus belonging to the Coronavirus family, called Coronavirus SARS-CoV-2 or more commonly known as COVID-19; virus certainly different from simple flu, with a very high degree of virulence, capable of significantly affecting the infected subject at the pulmonary level with serious repercussions for the organism as a whole and that in the worst case, often in patients suffering from secondary diseases, it can be completely deleterious and therefore cause death.